-Here are the five crowdfunding sites in this comparison:
+Here are the five crowdfunding sites in this comparison and the basic results:

 Let's get started with the comparison.